HomesByRae/hylia/src/posts/family-visit-oct-2022.md

 title: Family Visit - Oct 2022
 date: 2022-10-28T16:18:36.202Z
 ---
+\*create two seperate posts! one for food recs, and the other for events!\*

 My in-laws were in town this last week, visiting us for the first time since we moved to Chattanooga in 2019.
 I wanted to share with you what we did, because I thought it would be helpful if you're planning on having guests from out of town.

 ![](/images/20221026_151945_hdr.jpg)